 3. Issues Related To Autism Spectrum Disorder

-The Centers for Disease control estimate approximately one in 68 children have autism spectrum disorder, and issues with speech and communication are often one of the first signs of this.
+Struggling with speech and communication is often one of the first signs of autism.

-One of the most common speech disorders associated with the autism spectrum is apraxia of speech, which is when they have difficulty with the coordination required to create sounds and syllables.
+One of the most common speech disorders associated with the autism spectrum is childhood apraxia of speech.

 4. Lisp